The road to college is long – and sometimes confusing. To help keep you on track, here's a

 effort than you will by applying to 12 schools with

 applications that each reflect 50 per cent of your

-fall, try to avoid hectic periods like mid-terms and
+the coming months, try to avoid periods like mid-terms,

 If there's a college or university you're especially interested in, find out whether